 Are there any vaccinations or precautions I need to take before going on a safari?

 “In East Africa, it’s advised to take a yellow fever shot, particularly if you are travelling between Kenya and Tanzania and will ease the hassle at customs.
 The majority of our safari destinations in Southern Africa are on the lower risk side of contracting malaria while East Africa is on the higher risk side.
 Everyone should take preventative measures like mosquito sprays and repellents, but many people also take malaria tablets.
-It’s advisable to ask your doctor for their opinion.
+But it’s advisable to do your own research and a destination and ask your doctor for their opinion.
 The funny thing is normally when people do feel sick out on safari it’s generally the malaria medicine itself having adverse effects.
 Apart from those two, there aren’t really other precautions other than bringing your usual medicines and first aid staples along.”

 How can I make sure my safari is environmentally and socially responsible?

 “Just being on a safari is already environmentally and socially responsible.
 Simply going on safari and paying park entry fees and conservation fees means that these areas are protected for wildlife to flourish while tourists support these countries.